wazuh/wazuh-documentation/source/user-manual/ruleset/ruleset-xml-syntax/rules.rst

         <same_dst_port />
       </rule>

-  That rule filters when the same ``user`` tries to open file ``/home`` but returns an error, on a different ``ip`` and using same ``port``.
+  That rule filters when the same ``user`` tries to open file ``/home`` but returns an error, on a different ``ip`` and using the same ``port``.

 description
 ^^^^^^^^^^^

-Specifies a human readable description to the rule in order to provide context to each alert regarding the nature of the events matched by it.
+Specifies a human-readable description to the rule in order to provide context to each alert regarding the nature of the events matched by it.
 This field is required.

 +--------------------+------------+
 | **Default Value**  | n/a        |